Westend, Copenhagen: Street art

 The interior of the gateway at Vesterbrogade 76-67 has since 2010 featured changing works of street art as a result of a street art project entitled "Wild at Westend".
 A book documented the result of the project in 2012.

 Cultural references

 Flamingo Bar (Westend 2) was used as a location in the 1961 drama film En blandt mange.
-Westend is a title of a 2007 novel by Jesper Bernt and Jeff Matthews.
+Westend is the title of a 2007 novel by Jesper Bernt and Jeff Matthews.